This naturally sweetened sugar-free vegan carrot cake is soft and creamy with a spicy hint of ginger and cinnamon.

-Let the cake cool off before frosting it.
+Let the cake cool off before you do.

 Pour the chocolate sauce over the frosted cake and sprinkle some shredded coconut on top.

-This guilt-free vegan carrot cake is easy to make and very filling.
+This guilt-free sugar-free vegan carrot cake is easy to make and very filling.

-Are you trying out this recipe?
+Did you try this recipe?
 Let me know how it came out!
-You can find me on Instagram @coconutqueendom